o-pfm-o/codelib/README.md

 # PFM
-Repository with useful code for multiple projects.
+Repository with useful code snippets that can be used across multiple projects.